sayarkarmakar/sayarkarmakar.github.io/index.md

 <h2> Recent Updates</h2>
 October 2021: Our [Paper](https://sayarkarmakar.github.io/publications/Bitcoinindex.pdf) on Bitcoin mining activity and volatility dynamics is accepted at Economics Letters.
 This is a joint work with Rangan Gupta and Riza Demirer.

 September 2021: Our [Paper](https://sayarkarmakar.github.io/publications/hdlongterm.pdf) on long-term predictions for high-dimensional regression was accepted at Journal of Time-series Analysis.
+Here is a [Video](https://sayarkarmakar.github.io/publications/longtermforecastingposter.mp4) presentation of a poster on this

 August 2021: I was awarded an NSF DMS grant in their ATD program.
 Award Title: New algorithms for inference and predictions on large geospatial datasets.
 2021-24.
 Role- Solo P.I. \$200,000